+3. Fun with water:

 - a.
-Follow the instructions in section E1.2; the figure at right shows the notation used.
-Tape lengths of about 5 inches seem to be easier to use than 8 inches.
-If you have trouble observing what is described, ask your lab instructor for help. - b.
-Do exercises E1.X.1 and E1.X.2.
-Write up your observations and conclusions. - 4.
-Fun with water: - a.
-Turn on the faucet in the sink to produce a smoothly flowing stream of water.
-You want a flow rate just fast enough not to give drops but slow enough not to give turbulence. - b.
-Hold a rubber rod charged with fur next to the water stream (don't get the rod or the fur wet!).
+Turn on the sink faucet to produce a smoothly flowing stream of water.
+You want a flow rate just fast enough not to produce drops but slow enough not to give turbulence. - b.
+Charge the rubber rod with fur and hold the rod next to the water stream (don't get the rod or the fur wet!).
 Describe what happens. - c.
 Predict what will happen to the stream when the glass rod charged with the paper towel is held close.
-Try it, describe the results, and explain why it happens. - 5.
-Separation of charges: - a.
-You have two metal spheres on insulating stands (Figure A, in their neutral state).
-Using these spheres, the rubber rod and the fur, figure out a way to give the metal spheres equal but opposite charges without touching either sphere with the rod or fur (the spheres can touch each other), as shown below in Figure B. The goal is to have each sphere retain its net charge when you are finished.
+Try it, describe the results, and explain why it happens.

+4. Separation of charges:

+- a.
+You are provided with two metal spheres on insulating stands (Figure 3A, in their neutral state).
+Using these spheres, the rubber rod, and the fur, figure out a way to give the metal spheres equal but opposite charges without touching either sphere with the rod or fur (the spheres can touch each other), as shown below in Figure 3B.
+The goal is to have each sphere retain its net charge when you are finished.
 Listen carefully while performing this experiment; if you hear a "click", then there has been a transfer of charge, and the experiment won't work. - b.
 Test the charge on each sphere by using the foil "charge detector" you created in step 2.
 Include a sketch showing how the charges move between the spheres; remember that negative charges are free to move in a conductor and will seek to disperse themselves as widely as possible; positive charges are fixed in place. - c.
 Describe your solution using words and diagrams.